FolukeDade/Group5/README.md

 INTRODUCTION
 ------------

-The RaffleApp is a Java desktop program that produces prizes randomly.
+We created a RaffleApp desktop program using Java.
+The goal of the program is randomly select winners and prizes during a raffle drawing.

 REQUIREMENTS
 ------------